 Results: Cell Viability and Morphology Assessment of Cells Grown on Scaffolds

 The viability of two neuroblastoma cell lines, KellyLuc and IMR32, grown on the scaffolds was assessed [1].
 The increased cell density [2] resulted in more reduction of the cell viability reagent [3] with time [4].
-Authors: How would you like JoVE’s voiceover talent to pronounce KellyLuc and IMR32?oose:..
+Authors: How would you like JoVE’s voiceover talent to pronounce KellyLuc and IMR32?

+KellyLuc: Kelly Loose.

+IMR32: I.M.R thirty-two.

 LAB MEDIA: Figure 6B